Happy Feast Day of St. Patrick - 17 March

 and here: The History of St. Patrick's Day,

-and here: The Ultimate St. Patrick.
+and here: Catholic Online - St. Patrick.

 Personally, one of the biggest problems I have with the secular celebrations of St. Patrick's Day is the ubiquitous presence of the leprechaun.
 On and around St. Patrick's Day, this little fairy creature can be seen on the front pages of major newspapers, on greeting cards, and on televisions selling used cars, credit cards, and beer in a cheesy Irish brogue accent.